xtc-tools/xtc-mlir-wheels/README.md

-# LLVM Wheels
+# MLIR and bindings Wheels

-This is a simple project wrapper for build LLVM libraries as a python package.
+This is a simple project wrapper for build MLIR tools and python bindings as a python package.

 The actual gitlab wheels can then be viewd from: https://gitlab.inria.fr/groups/CORSE/-/packages